rkoeninger/ShenScript/docs/interop.rst

    Constructs a function expression.

-   Example: :js:`function name(...) { ... }`
+   Example: :js:`function name(x, y) { ... }`

-   TODO: this needs work - Procedure doesn't allow build function exprs as desired

-   :param string Name:
+   :param ast Name:        Optional identifier naming the function.
-   :param list Parameters:
+   :param list Parameters: A Shen list of parameter expression.
-   :param ast Body:
+   :param ast Body:        A block of statements that make of the body of the function.
    :returns:               A :code:`FunctionExpression` AST Node.

 .. function:: js.ast.function*

-   TODO: this needs work - Generator doesn't allow build function* exprs as desired
+   Constructs a generator function expression.

+   Example: :js:`function* name(x, y) { ... }`

+   :param ast Name:        Optional identifier naming the function.
+   :param list Parameters: A Shen list of parameter expression.
+   :param ast Body:        A block of statements that make of the body of the function.
+   :returns:               A :code:`FunctionExpression` AST Node.

 .. function:: js.ast.return